Ordnance QF 25-pounder Short: Assessments

-The QF 25-pounder Short received a mixed reception from gunners.
+The 25-pounder Short received a mixed reception from gunners.
 It was particularly unpopular among members of AIF artillery units which had used the standard 25-pounder during the fighting in the Middle East.
+Some infantry officers also preferred to receive support from standard 25-pounders.
 The lack of a gun shield and the shortened barrel exposed gun crews to a severe backblast each time the gun was fired.
 As a result, gunners often suffered mild concussions and nosebleeds by the end of fire missions.
 Guns were sometimes put out of action by damage caused by the absorption of violent recoil.
 The gun also had a tendency to tilt at low elevation; this was remedied by its crew standing on the trails, an expedient that had previously been used with the QF 4.5 inch Howitzer.
-Other limitations included a low rate of fire (three or four rounds per minute) and difficulties towing the weapon.
-Concerns were also raised over the quality of workmanship, and the commander of the 2/4th Field Regiment rejected a batch of Short 25-pounders sent to his unit before the Nadzab operation in the belief that they had been poorly manufactured.
-Inspectors subsequently concluded that most of his criticisms were unfounded, however.
-The most important deficiency compared to the regular 25-pounder was the shorter range.
-As a result of its experience with the gun, the 9th Division recommended that they be pooled and reserved for their special role rather than be employed in a day-to-day role alongside the regular 25 pounder.
+The 25-pounder Short's reduced range was a significant deficiency when compared to the regular 25-pounder.
+Other limitations included the low rate of fire and difficulties towing the weapon.
+As a result of its experience with the gun, the 9th Division recommended that they be pooled and reserved for their specialised role rather than be routinely used alongside the standard 25-pounder.

 Post-war assessments of the gun's performance are generally positive.
+In his volume of the Australian official history covering science and industry, which was published in 1958, David Paver Mellor acknowledged that there were "extremely divergent views" of the 25-pounder Short's qualities.
+He attributed much of the criticism to a misunderstanding of the gun's specialised role, for which some trade-offs in performance had been needed.
+Mellor concluded that "whatever the gun's shortcomings may have been they appear to have been outweighed by its good points".

-The Australian official history acknowledged the QF 25-pounder Short's limitations, but argued that these were the result of it being developed to perform a specialised role for which some trade-offs in performance were needed, and that on balance it was a successful weapon.
-Historian and retired Major General Steve Gower has assessed the gun as being "undoubtedly one of the more significant Australian weapon developments of the Second World War" as it represented a success in adapting a foreign-designed weapon to meet the Australian Army's requirements.
-Similarly, Australian historian Adrian Threlfall noted the shortcomings of the gun, but stated that its rapid development and introduction into service provides an example of the Army's success in adapting to the demands of jungle warfare.
-Jeffrey Grey also judged that the gun "was not a perfect weapon, but a compromise born of an urgent situation".
-British historian Chris Henry has written that the QF 25-pounder Short "gave good service, and was robust enough to survive life in the jungle even though many modifications were needed".
+In 1981, historian and retired Major General Steve Gower observed that the 25-pounder Short was "undoubtedly one of the more significant Australian weapon developments of the Second World War".
+He judged that it was a successful adaptation of a foreign-designed weapon to meet the Australian Army's requirements.
+As part of a book covering the experiences of Australian soldiers, historian Mark Johnson commented in 1996 that the main reason gunners disliked the 25-pounder Short was that "they loved the standard 25-pounder".
+British historian Chris Henry wrote in 2002 that the 25-pounder Short "gave good service, and was robust enough to survive life in the jungle even though many modifications were needed".
+In 2014 Australian historian Adrian Threlfall noted the shortcomings of the gun, but stated that its rapid development and introduction into service was an example of the Army's success in adapting to jungle warfare.
+The prominent Australian military historian Jeffrey Grey observed in 2017 that the 25-pounder Short "was not a perfect weapon, but a compromise born of an urgent situation".